-Increasing Demand Helps Offset Biosolids Management Costs
+Increasing Fertilizer Demand Helps Offset Biosolids Management Costs

-Lystek’s core business involves the diversion and processing of biosolids and organics into a range of value-added products including the marketing and sales of LysteGroⓇ, a U.S. EPA Class A quality, high solid, liquid biofertilizer that is registered as a fertilizer with the Canadian Food Inspection Agency (CFIA) and is in high demand from the agricultural sector.
+Lystek’s core business involves the diversion and processing of biosolids and organics into a range of value-added products including the marketing and sales of LysteGroⓇ.
+LysteGro, Lystek’s cornerstone product, is a Class A quality, high solid, liquid biofertilizer that is registered as a fertilizer with the Canadian Food Inspection Agency (CFIA) and is in high demand from the agricultural sector.
 The product also meets the US EPA’s Class A quality standards and is registered as a bulk mineral fertilizer with the California Department of Food and Agriculture (CDFA).
 This translates into excellent marketability and opportunities for revenue sharing arrangements with our customers.
 Lystek is excited to share that they have responsibly managed and sold over 1 million tons of LysteGro as of the end of 2019.
 The revenues generated from these programs has been used to help offset traditional biosolids program management costs.

 This rising market price and fertilizer demand has been demonstrated across their in-plant installations as well.
-For example, Lystek has built a strong program and growing market for LysteGro generated in the Town of Elora (Township of Centre Wellington), Ontario, selling 100% of the product into the local farm sector since the program officially launched in 2016.
+For example, Lystek has built a strong program and growing market for LysteGro generated in the Town of Elora (Township of Centre Wellington), Ontario, selling 100% of the product to local farmers since the program officially launched in 2016.
 This program focuses on producing a high quality, federally registered fertilizer product that Lystek markets to area farmers as a service to the utility.
 Growing demand for LysteGro has led to steadily increasing product prices and, due to the revenue sharing model between Centre Wellington and Lystek, returns have outpaced inflation and reduced the municipality’s biosolids management costs in recent years.
-By the third application season the customer saw a decrease in program costs.
+By the third application season, the customer saw a decrease in program costs.
 This locally generated nutrient amendment provides affordable and innovative resource recovery benefits to the utility, while also creating a valued product for local farmers – helping to close the nutrient cycling loop locally with a community-based fertilizer program.

 “It is showing to be a highly valued product in our area, and, as proof of that, our revenue sharing returns have reduced our biosolids management fees.
 That’s a real game changer,” says John den Hoed, Supervisor of Wastewater Services for the Township of Centre Wellington.

-“Populations continue to grow and the resources required to make chemical fertilizers are being depleted.
+“Populations continue to grow, and the resources required to make chemical fertilizers are being depleted.
 That is why the demand for responsible and affordable technology and practical solutions, including products like LysteGro, will continue to increase over time.
 At the same time, regulations around landfill diversion for organics are getting more stringent across North America and around the globe,” says Kurt Meyer, President of Lystek International.
 “We are proud to offer solutions that eliminate “waste” while contributing to the health and growth of the circular economy.”